lazywithclass/lazywithclass.github.io/2015-12-03/README.md

 #### tl;dr

-I feel pair programming to be vastly superior to pull requests, my view is that you could pair program and use pull requests, or just pair program, but not just use pull requests.
+I feel pair programming to be vastly superior to pull requests.
+My view is that you could pair program and use pull requests, or just pair program, but not just use pull requests.